noclat/R76/readme.md

 <a name="async-helper"/>
 ## async()
 Returns true if you’re using an AJAX request, and false if not.
-What defines an AJAX request is the value of the `X_REQUESTED_WITH` set to `XMLHttpRequest`, used in nearly all of the JavaScript libraries that send AJAX requests.
+What defines an AJAX request is the value of the `X_REQUESTED_WITH` header set to `XMLHttpRequest`, used in nearly all of the JavaScript libraries that send AJAX requests.

 <a name="go-helper"/>
 ## go($location)